moovfinancial/moov-php/README.md

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.read` scope.
-* [retrieveFees](docs/sdks/feeplans/README.md#retrievefees) - Retrieve fees associated with an account.

-To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/transfers.read` scope.

 ### [files](docs/sdks/files/README.md)

-* [get](docs/sdks/files/README.md#get) - Retrieve file details associated with a specific Moov account.

-To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/files.read` scope.
 * [list](docs/sdks/files/README.md#list) - List all the files associated with a particular Moov account.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/)